 - 1) Wash the swab by soaking it for 3 minutes in a sink filled with lukewarm water and soap or a mild detergent.
 Rinse thoroughly.
 Let dry completely. - 2) Carefully wipe the keys ONE AT A TIME and the body clean with a soft, clean cloth.
 Be careful not to snag any springs. - 3) Make sure the screws at the ends of your rods are not sticking out. - 4) While you are practicing, leave the case open in the sun.
-The warmth will dry out any moisture and discourage moths from living in the case (they like to eat pads). - 5) Vacuum your case. - 6) This should actually be done every other week. - Have a parent help you make a bleach solution of one drop chlorine bleach to one cup warm water.
+The warmth will dry out any moisture and discourage pad bugs from living in the case. - 5) Vacuum your case.

+6) (This should actually be done every 2 weeks.)
+Have a parent help you make a bleach solution of one drop chlorine bleach to one cup warm water.
 Mix well with a small pipe cleaner.
-Carefully push the pipe cleaner through the cork end of your reed, moving it side to clean the inside of the reed.
+Carefully push the pipe cleaner through the cork end of your reed, moving it side to side to clean the inside of the reed.
 Pull it out the tip of the reed.